alaric-kuo/Quantum-Structural-Mechanics-Validation/README.md

 In this view, a seismic wave is treated as an incoming power field.
 The isolation displacement is interpreted as the final manifestation of power after it enters the isolation interface, forms interface power/work exchange, and is converted into measurable upper-lower displacement response.

+Note: Raw data not redistributed here.
+Please refer to the data source link.
+The data folder in this repo contains processed material from raw data.

 ---

 ## Core Question